 If your dog humps excessively and humps everything there are some questions you need to answer.

-Spaying or neutering your dog will reduce the humping and mounting, as it is most likely hormone-driven behavior.
+Spaying or neutering your dog will reduce the humping and mounting, if it is a hormone-driven behaviour.
 Not only will spaying or neutering reduce the humping but it will also prevent unwanted pregnancies and medical complications for your dog later in their life.

-If this is a new behavior, a trip to the vet for a check-up will help to determine if your dog has any skin irritations or a urinary tract infection.
+If this is a new behaviour, a trip to the vet for a check-up will help to determine if your dog has an undiagnosed medical condition.
 A vet will be able to provide the necessary treatment.
-If your dog has neither of these.

-The vet will also be able to help you determine if something is stressing out your dog and will be able to refer you to a behaviorist to help resolve the behavior.
-It will be useful to determine what is triggering your dog to hump and you can work with them to resolve it.
+The vet will also be able to help you determine if something is stressing out your dog and will be able to refer you to a behaviourist to help resolve the behaviour.
+It will be useful to determine what is triggering your dog to hump, and you can work with them to resolve it.

 How Do I Stop My Dog Humping

-Once you have determined what is triggering your dog and causing them to hump you can work towards removing or reducing the behavior.
-Distraction is most commonly and successfully used in these situations.
-Don’t shout at your dog, they won’t know why you are upset with them, this is normal behavior for a dog.
+Once you have determined what is triggering your dog and causing them to hump you can work towards removing or reducing the behaviour.
+Teaching your dog a different behaviour can successfully remove humping behaviour.
+Don’t shout at your dog, they won’t know why you are upset with them, this is normal behaviour for a dog.

-When your dog starts to mount, distract them with a treat, a toy, or a game.
+When your dog starts to mount, get them to display an alternative behaviour.
 Reward your dog when they break off from humping and listen to you.
-This will take time, but your dog will soon learn that other behaviors receive rewards, but mounting or humping doesn’t.
+This will take time, but your dog will soon learn that other behaviours receive rewards, but mounting or humping doesn’t.

 It is always easiest to distract your dog by getting them to perform a task that they know securely, such as ‘sit’ or ‘fetch’.
 Teaching your dog to ‘leave it’ will also help when you’re outside and you want your dog not to mount the other dog or the other dog’s human!